About HTTP header

 Content-Security-Policy: style-src 'unsafe-inline';

-only for requests for image/svg+xml
+only for requests for image/svg+xml.

 base64 image does not show up